 PHASE II - Real-world platform to test market viability and consumer adoption of retail concepts.
 After conclusion of Phase I training, participants will be given the opportunity to meet with a review committee to present their retail or F&B concept and showcase the work they have completed.
 From this review process, candidates will be chosen to use a retail/restaurant space for a pop-up.
 While operating their pop-up, they will have access to specific advisers familiar with opening and running a retail business and connections to the broader entrepreneur and small business resource ecosystem.

-Applications for the 2022 Business Accelerator are now closed.
+Applications for the 2023 Business Accelerator applications will open late summer.

 Thank you to our 2022

 Visit Wolf & Mermaid Enchanted Roasters temporarily serving in the mornings from Bathtub Row Brewing Co-op until their renovations are complete at 181 Central Park Square!